loic-yengo/ConvertFSIR_to_liability/README.md

 The code below takes approximately 10s to generate an vector of converted estimates on the liability scale.

+Step 1: Download the `R` script (`ConvertToLiabilityFunction.R`) or clone the directory using `git clone`.
+Step 2: Load the script into your `R` session.
+For example using the `source()` function: `source("ConvertToLiabilityFunction.R")`.
+Step 3: Copy/Pase the following command.

 `results = ConvFun(hsq_01=0.224,se_hsq_01=0.0189,csq_01=0.0999,se_csq_01=0.0374,K=0.3)`

 `print(results)`

+Here are the results...

 `       hsq_l     se_hsq_l        csq_l     se_csq_l         Crit`